emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_04.md

 Records create local environments.
 It contains a local binding from label to value.

-Individual components can be accesed with dot `.` notation.
+Individual components can be accessed with dot `.` notation.

 ```fsharp
 let bday = john.birthday